What to keep in mind when coding A/B tests

 Make changes as soon as possible by using /* no_doc_ready */

 To avoid flickering, we want our changes to happen as quickly as possible (we want our code to run before the Document is ready/finished loading).
-You can avoid flickering by changing the way Symplify executes javascript.
+You can avoid flickering by changing the way Symplify executes the javascript.

 /* Write custom javascript / jQuery here! */